 In 1979, disc golf shot to the center of the spotlight when Headrick put on Wham-O’s $50,000 Disc Golf Tournament.
 72 qualifying events would place the best players into the tourney, battling for the ultimate prize.
 A player by the name of Tom Kennedy went on to win the prize money.
 In 2013, Kennedy auctioned off a bunch of items from that game for charity.

 Camp Hiawatha in far northwest Wichita provides a mostly flat and wooded area for disc golfers to practice their long shots.
-There are two sets of tees, and the 2,821-ft. course has a beginning par of 23.
+There are two sets of tees and 10 holes, and the 2,821-ft. course has a beginning par of 23.

 1355 N. Oak Park Drive.